jasonm23/onlisp-markdown/onlisp.md

 DONE
 ```

-Once we are ﬁnished timing the backups, we will want to remove the around-
+Once we are ﬁnished timing the backups, we will want to remove the around-method.
-method.
 That can be done by calling undefmeth (Figure 25.8), which takes the
 same ﬁrst two arguments as defmeth:

 ```